How do I find out what’s going on at the Center in any particular week?

 Zen has always been a mentor-based tradition, and it is useful to talk to those who are further along on the path.
 It is good to go periodically, and just knowing that you are going to go can really boost your efforts.

 If you don’t feel the need to go, then don’t go.
 If you’re not sure whether to go, then even if you think you have nothing in particular to say, go for it.
 Something may come up in the process of your going, or the teacher or one of the other instructors may have something helpful to say to you.
 You don’t need a reason to go.

 Whom do I go to with different questions I may have?

 Questions closely related to practice should generally be directed to our teachers or one of the zendo monitors.
 Day-to-day operational questions are best directed to one of the Heads of Zendo at Arnold Park and Chapin Mill.
 The Business Manager can handle questions about financial matters.
 Finally, any of the members of the Board of Trustees can be asked questions or given comments about overall fiscal policy.
 Feel free to get the names and phone numbers of the Trustees from the Center receptionist.

 What is the structure for making decisions at the Zen Center?

-Our teachers, the Heads of Zendo, and the Business Manager oversee day-to-day operations of the Center.
+The Co-Directors, the Heads of Zendo, and the Business Manager oversee day-to-day operations of the Center.
 Each functional area of the Center (kitchen, housekeeping, etc.) has a supervisor who reports to the Heads of Zendo.

 The Board of Trustees has the financial responsibility for the Center, approving the annual budget, and making long-term planning and policy decisions.